ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Introduction # {#intro}

 Authentication and Authorization for Constrained Environments (ACE) {{RFC9200}} is a framework that enforces access control on IoT devices acting as Resource Servers.
 In order to use ACE, both Clients and Resource Servers have to register with an Authorization Server (AS) and become a registered device.
-Once registered, a Client can send a request to the AS, to obtain an Access Token for a Resource Server.
-For a Client to access the Resource Server, the Client must present the issued Access Token at the Resource Server, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).
+Once registered, a Client can send a request to the AS, to obtain an Access Token for a Resource Server (RS).
+For a Client to access the RS, the Client must present the issued Access Token at the RS, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).

 Even though Access Tokens have expiration times, there are circumstances by which an Access Token may need to be revoked before its expiration time, such as: (1) a registered device has been compromised, or is suspected of being compromised; (2) a registered device is decommissioned; (3) there has been a change in the ACE profile for a registered device; (4) there has been a change in access policies for a registered device; and (5) there has been a change in the outcome of policy evaluation for a registered device (e.g., if policy assessment depends on dynamic conditions in the execution environment, the user context, or the resource utilization).